 How is the program funded?

-The program is funded with College Special Funding from the Matthew’s Endowment Travel Stipends at $1,500 to support your travel (provided before departure).
-Generally, each of our exchange students will be funded with this stipend (but it is contingent on number of students participating and availability).
+The program is funded with College Special Funding from the B. Berard Matthews Endowed Scholarship and the Davis Family Pharmobility Student Support Endowment Travel Stipends to support your travel (provided before departure).
+Generally, each of our exchange students will be funded with this stipend.
+The amount of the stipend is contingent on number of students participating and availability.

 What is my student status while traveling?

-Students in the Pharmobility Program must be officially enrolled at the University of Texas.
+Students in the Pharmobility Program must be officially enrolled at the University of Texas at Austin.
 This is accomplished for our P4 students by registering for your first (elective) APPE to cover the summer you are abroad.
 Students must be in good academic standing to participate.

 When would I go during the upcoming program year?

 - P4 (current P3’s): Summer of your P4 year.
-This counts as your first rotation (elective).
+Rotation block 1 will be OFF with Rotation block 2 scheduled as an APPE Elective since the experience is 6-10 weeks.
 Please plan ahead for this.

 - You are registered as UT students, not registered at the host institution.

-- University arrangements for the Pharmobility Program (once you are selected) are now made through the International Office.
+- University arrangements for the Pharmobility Program (once you are selected) are now made through the TEXAS Global Office.

 What are the experiences provided by the Pharmobility Partners?